MFA DATA 2020 Conference Speakers

 Allen received his BS in Economics from the Wharton School at the University of Pennsylvania and is a CFA charterholder.

-Head of Infrastructure and Information Security, Moore Capital Management
+Head of Infrastructure and Information Security, Moore Capital Management, LP

 Vice President & GM, G Suite, Google

 Javier Soltero leads Google Cloud G Suite and is responsible for growing the productivity and collaboration solutions for both enterprise and consumer users.
 Most recently Soltero served as Corporate Vice President at Microsoft, where he held leadership positions for products including Outlook, Office and Cortana.
 Soltero joined Microsoft in 2014 as part of the acquisition of Acompli, a mobile email startup he co-founded and led as CEO.
 As part of the acquisition, Acompli was launched as Outlook Mobile and has become one of Microsoft’s most successful products in use by over a hundred million people around the world.
 Prior to starting Acompli, Javier held senior leadership positions at VMware where he joined after the acquisition of his first company Hyperic.
 Before Hyperic, Javier held chief architect and senior engineering positions at a number of enterprise software and consumer internet companies including Netscape, where he worked on early internet messaging, application server and e-commerce technologies.
 Originally from Puerto Rico, Javier attended Carnegie Mellon University and currently lives in the San Francisco Bay Area.

 Executive Vice President, Global Client Management, BNY Mellon